rushilkag/How-to-Maximize-Your-Salary-as-a-Soccer-Player-/README.md

 # Soccer

 This repository shows the best way to make money if you would like to go pro in soccer.
 Using the dataset I was able to find factors that went into a soccer player's salary by utilizing python and other various libraries.
+The best way to view this ipynb is to use Jupyter Notebooks or Visual Studio Code.